CentroEPiaggio/unipi-grasp-datasets/scenario1/README.md

 ## Experiment protocol

-0. Connect all devices, use the links above to go directly to the instructions within.
+0. Connect all devices, use the links in the main [README](../README.md) above for instructions.

 1. Change the working directiory, open and work on the data directory `roscd scenario1/data`.